Multiple Output Regression with Latent Noise: Model

 \section{Model}

-In this Section, we present details of the model, show how the hyperparameters can be set using the latent signal-to-noise ratio, and analyze the properties of the infinite-dimensional shrinkage prior.
+In this Section, we present the details of our new model, Bayesian reduced rank regression with latent noise (‘latent-noise BRRR’), show how the hyperparameters can be set using the latent signal-to-noise ratio, and analyze theoretically some properties of the infinite-dimensional shrinkage prior.